Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 |`PATCH`|Update|Partially modify an existing resource.
 The request contains the data that have to be changed and the operations that modify the resource in the designated JSON merge patch format (RFC 7386).|
 |`DELETE`|Delete|Remove the specific resource.|

 For each operation one has to specify whether it has to be *safe* and/or *idempotent*.
-This is important, because clients and middelware rely on this.
+This is important, because clients and middleware rely on this.

 > **Safe (read-only)**
 >